LuisGC/blog/content/blog/2020/02/fosdem-2020.md

 [**Engineers, Call Your Policy People!**](https://fosdem.org/2020/schedule/event/corppolicyteamoutreach/), by Astor Nummelin Carlberg & Paula Grzegorzewska

+Astor and Paula from OpenForum Europe ([@OpenForumEurope](https://twitter.com/OpenForumEurope)) explained their mission, connecting FOSS communities and projects with policy makers (specially in the EU).
+They explained what they learned during the recent campaign against the Copyright Directive, and how they created the [SaveCodeShare.eu](https://www.savecodeshare.eu/) portal.

+Regulations affect for profit business, but what happens with Open Source?
+Activism and FOSS advocacy is needed for the future of Europe, but policy makers need evidence.
+They help collecting use cases showing the impact of Open Source Software and Hardware on technological independence, competitiveness and innovation.
+If you can provide one of those examples, please contact them.

 [**Building Ethical Software Under Capitalism**](https://fosdem.org/2020/schedule/event/capitalismethicaloss/), by Deb Nicholson

 [**UXBOX, the time for an open source online prototyping platform has arrived**](https://fosdem.org/2020/schedule/event/uxbox_open_source_online_prototyping_platform/), by Pablo Ruiz Múzquiz